ridhwandll/ridhwandll.github.io/RidSite/content/about.md

 +++
-title = "What is Rid and why He exits?" description = "Description of why this place exists and why you are here" date = "2023-10-02" author = [ "Ridhwan" ]
+title = "What is Rid and why it exits?" description = "Description of why this place exists and why you are here" date = "2023-10-02" author = [ "Ridhwan" ]